-The CH32F20x, CH32V20x, and CH32V30x products have a system operating voltage VDD range of $2.4^{(1)}$ to 3.6V, and the CH32V31x products have a system operating voltage VDD range of $2.4^{(1)}$ to 3.6V, with a built-in voltage regulator to provide the operating power supply required by the core.
-When the main power ( $V{DD}$ ) is off, backup power supply such as battery can supply power to the real-time clock (RTC) and backup registers through the $V{BAT}$ pin.
-If the backup power supply is not required, it is recommended to connect $V{DD}$ directly to the $V{BAT}$ pin.
+The system operating voltage (V{DD}) ranges from 2.4 to 3.6V, and the built-in voltage regulator provides the operating power required by the core.
+When the main power (V{DD}) is off, backup power supply such as battery can supply power to the real-time clock (RTC) and backup registers through the V{BAT} pin.
+If the backup power supply is not required, it is recommended to connect V{DD} directly to the V{BAT} pin.